UmidjanDeveloper/KESCHA/README.md

 ## Contributing

 If you want to contribute to the Kescha app, you can do so by forking the repository, making changes, and submitting a pull request.
 Please make sure that your changes follow the coding style and conventions of the project.

-## License

-The Kescha app is licensed under the MIT License.
-See the `LICENSE` file for details.